-Expensive Crown Moulding Options
+Expensive Crown Molding Options

 Another option is to go with wood, but the price varies based on the variety of wood you choose.
 Common woods like poplar and maple can be as little as $2 while varieties like cherry run $4 to $6.
 Exotics can cost anywhere from $10 to $45.

-If you're planning on going with a professional to install your crown moulding, be sure to shop around.
+If you're planning on going with a professional to install your crown molding, be sure to shop around.
 Research contractors and carpenters whose price falls somewhere in the middle ground — lower-priced professionals may cut corners but paying a higher price doesn't mean you'd get perfect results.

 Remember that you can cut out the labor costs altogether if you choose a DIY project instead.
 At $5 per linear foot, our most expensive option is cheaper than your average expensive material, and you save on installation costs.
 You could DIY more complicated materials if your budget allows, but you would have to include equipment costs for working with those complex materials.

-Tools Required to Install Crown Moulding
+Tools Required to Install Crown Molding

 - A compound miter saw